fhunleth/raspijpgs/README.md

 count           | RASPIJPG_COUNT |      	 How many frames to capture before quiting (-1 = no limit)
-lockfile        | RASPIJPG_LOCKFILE |      	 Specify a lock filename to prevent multiple runs config          | | 	 Specify a config file to read for options framing         | | 	 Specify the output framing (cat, mime, header, replace) send            | |      	 Set this parameter on the server (e.g. --set shutter=1000) server          | |      	 Run as a server client          | |      	 Run as a client
+lockfile        | RASPIJPG_LOCKFILE |      	 Specify a lock filename to prevent multiple runs config          | | 	 Specify a config file to read for options framing         | | 	 Specify the output framing (cat, mime, http, header, replace) send            | |      	 Set this parameter on the server (e.g. --set shutter=1000) server          | |      	 Run as a server client          | |      	 Run as a client